 Michael Daniel O' Keefe is being recognized by Continental Who's Who

-With his exceptional educational background playing hand in his success, Mr. O'Keefe earned his Bachelor of Arts at the University of Notre Dame, and went on to earn his Juris Doctor Degree from the University of Connecticut School of Law.
+With his exceptional educational background playing hand in his success, Mr. O'Keefe graduated from St. Louis University High School in 1955, went on to earn his Bachelor of Arts degree from the St. Louis University College of Arts and Sciences in 1958, and later obtained his Juris Doctor Degree from St. Louis University School of Law in 1961.

-Mr. O'Keefe is also affiliated with the American Bar Association Committee on Trial Techniques, The Connecticut Defense Lawyers Association, Defense Research Institute, Federation of Defense and Corporate Council, West End Civic Association, VP Business for Downtown Hartford.
+Mr. O'Keefe is also affiliated with the American Bar Association Committee on Trial Techniques, Defense Research Institute, Federation of Defense and Corporate Council, and the West End Civic Association.

-When Mr. O'Keefe isn't practicing law he enjoys playing golf and traveling.
+When Mr. O'Keefe isn't practicing law, he enjoys playing tennis and traveling.

 SOURCE Continental Who's Who